 We thought it may be helpful to update you to address some key questions you may have.

 This is the obvious big question, as a wide range of businesses may be affected, which may mean your tenants’ earnings could be affected.
 It is also the issue that prompted the various Government support schemes.
-Happily 95% of our tenants are paying their full rent as normal, but we know the situation is fluid.
+Happily 95% of our tenants have paid their full rent as normal, but we know the situation is fluid.